 Introduces the science of psychology and tools to understand and conduct psychological research.

-To make normal progress in the major, a student should complete the core before entering his/her junior year.
+To make normal progress in the major, students should complete the core before entering their junior year.
 Transfer students should consult with a psychology faculty advisor as soon as possible.

 For students matriculating in Fall, 2019 or later, a grade of "C" or above is required in each of the core courses.
 Grades of "C-" or lower in these courses are NOT acceptable and require repeats unless otherwise specified.
 Students who entered the program prior to Fall 2019 may opt in to this requirement.